 Hey folks!
 Transparency Disclosure- Some of the links in this article are affiliate links.
 That means I’ll receive a small commission if you decide to click on it and buy something.
 Don’t worry, it doesn’t cost you anything extra!

 Last Thursday, I wrote a post about how having pets can hold you back.
-That is only half of the story though!
-The other half of the story is how pets enrich your life.
-They may be expensive little boogers that prevent you from doing all the things, but they are worth it!
+That is only half of the story though.
+The other half of the story is about how pets enrich your life.
+They may be expensive little boogers that prevent you from doing all the things, but they are worth it.
+Here’s why.

 How Pets Enrich your life

 Pets enrich your life in so many immeasurable ways.
-It’s way easier to discuss how they hold you back, because you can put a price on it.
-You can’t always put a price on the benefits of pet ownership, but I’m going to try!
+It’s way easier to discuss how they hold you back because you can put a price on it.
+You can’t put a price on the benefits of pet ownership, it’s priceless.

 Did you know that the simple act of petting a dog or cat reduces stress?
 It’s true!
 Studies have shown that giving your beloved Fido or Tabby belly rubs releases oxytocin, which is a stress reducing hormone.
 Researchers also found that people who own cats have a thirty percent lower chance of dying from a heart attack!
 I guess I can deal with those midnight howls if I get to live a longer, healthier life.

 Another way pets enrich your life is by being freaking hilarious.
 People wouldn’t spend all day watching cat videos on YouTube if they weren’t entertaining!
 And you know what’s better than YouTube?
 The live show!
 I can’t tell you how many times I’ve laughed hysterically because one of my babies missed his jump, fell off the bed, or got a little too crazy with the laser pointer.
 They are such goofy little guys who provide countless hours of entertainment.